ov-studio/Vital.kit/console/src/README.md

 # Overview

-The Vital.kit debug console UI (Godot WebView), built with Vite + React.
+The Vital.kit debug console UI, built with Vite + React.

 No CDN dependency anywhere - React, ReactDOM, and the JSX compiler are all installed via npm and bundled at build time.
 The shipped output is a single